-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Routine Transportation Details of this benefit: Up to 36 one-way trips, combined in and out-of-network, are covered each year (limited to ground transportation only).
-You are responsible for any costs over the trip limit both in and out-of-network.
-Trips must be to or from planapproved locations, such as network providers, medical facilities, pharmacies, or hearing and vision appointments.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Routine Transportation Provided by: 75% coinsurance for Details of this benefit: ModivCare® covered services Up to 36 one-way trips, combined in and out-of-network, are covered each year (limited to ground transportation only). \$0 copayment You are responsible for any costs over the trip limit both in and out- of-network.
+Trips must be to or from plan- approved locations within the plan service area, such as network providers, medical facilities, pharmacies, or hearing and vision appointments.
 Each one-way trip must not exceed 50 miles of driving distance.
 A trip is one-way transportation; a round trip is 2 trips.
-Provided by: SafeRide \$0 copayment 75% coinsurance for covered services